-Established in 1995, the Michigan Barn Preservation Network is an active, statewide 501©3 nonprofit organization of barn owners and enthusiasts.
+Established in 1995, the Michigan Barn Preservation Network (MBPN) is an active, statewide 501©3 nonprofit organization of barn owners and enthusiasts.
 We believe barns are important economic and cultural resources in our communities and are symbols of our nation’s rich agricultural heritage.

-The Michigan Barn Preservation Network is committed to the rehabilitation of traditional barns for agricultural, business, public and residential uses.
+MPBN is committed to the rehabilitation of traditional barns for agricultural, business, public and residential uses.
 Our work raises awareness and aids in the continuing presence of barns in our communities and on the landscape.

 We are making a difference in the preservation of Michigan barns.
 Individuals and communities are engaged in barn preservation, and MBPN is considered the ‘go-to’ resource about traditional barns in Michigan.

 Learn more about us, join us, and get involved!

 Join our community on Facebook and Instagram for all that is happening across the state.